 As many as three million Americans have glaucoma, a condition that can damage the optic nerve and impair vision.
 Frequently, glaucoma is associated with increased pressure within the eye, which is why the eye doctor measures this pressure during an exam.
 If the ophthalmologist finds the pressure high, he or she will prescribe medication to bring it back under control.
 They hope to preserve the optic nerve.
-But can some of the medicines prescribed as eyedrops actually alter your heart rate?
+But can some of the medicines prescribed as eyedrops actually alter your heart rate or blood pressure?

 Eyedrops and Heart Rate: